 In addition to avoiding installation in the shade, be careful to avoid shading from trees, buildings, or other shading objects.
 It can be difficult to completely avoid shading when installing solar panels.
 To get the maximum number of sunlight hours and light intensity for your solar panels, try to choose a mounting location that ensures the maximum amount of direct sunlight.

-Get a professional installation
+Get a professional installation.

 If not connected correctly, solar panels can experience voltage and current problems that can affect their durability and productivity.
 Professional installers have the experience and expertise to ensure that solar panels are correctly installed in the most suitable locations for maximum sunlight and efficiency.